top of page

 Gateway to the Rainbow Reef

 The Rainbow Reef is in the Somosomo Strait between Fiji’s second and third largest islands: Vanua Levu and Taveuni.
-It is known as the Soft Coral Capital of the World, with over 230 species of both hard and soft coral and home to tens of thousands of marine species.
+It is known as the Soft Coral Capital of the World, with over 230 species of both hard and soft coral and is home to tens of thousands of marine species.

 There are over 30 dive sites for you to explore, plus some brilliant shore dives, so if you're looking to go scuba diving in Fiji, you are going to want to make sure the Rainbow Reef features in your itinerary.